Student Design Teams

 Akronauts Rocket Design Team

-Concrete Canoe Team
+ASCE-Concrete Canoe Design Team

-Engineering Service Design Team (ESDT)
+Geo-Challenge Design Team

-NASA Robotics Team
+NASA Mining Robotics Team

+The goals of the award-winning UA NASA Mining Robotics Team are to construct a reliable robot capable of participating in the NASA Robotic Mining Competition, while also reinforcing knowledge learned in the classroom and strengthening abilities used in the workplace.
 The NASA Robotic Mining Competition is an international tournament held annually at NASA Kennedy Space Center.
 The goal of the competition is to construct a robot that is able to collect sand on a simulated lunarscape.

 Zips Aero Design Team

-SAE Formula Electric Team
+Zips Racing - Formula Electric Design Team

 The Formula Electric Design Team creates an environment for students similar to industry work.
 Students must manufacture a prototype electric race car to be evaluated for production.
 The vehicle must have high performance in terms of acceleration, braking, and handling capabilities.
 The car must also be aesthetically pleasing, comfortable, and easy to maintain.
 With the same considerations as any engineering business, the students must also evaluate cost, manufacturing capabilities, and reliability of the race car.